chrisemunt/mg-dbx-bdb/README.md

 High speed Synchronous and Asynchronous access to Berkeley DB and LMDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-28 April 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+5 May 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

 * The M database emulation mode is an experimental project at this stage.
 * The Berkeley DB and LMDB mode should be stable.